amplitude/amplitude-docs/content/collections/data/en/amplitude-data-settings.md

 The Permissions tab is only visible to admins and permission restrictions cannot be applied to admins themselves.

-### Copy to Other Projects
+### Copy to other projects

-You can also copy current permission restriction settings to other projects by clicking on the _Copy to Other Projects_ button.
-To copy settings, select the desired projects and click _Save_.
+Click _Copy to Other Projects_ to apply the current permission restriction settings to another project.